SumoLogic/sumologic-documentation/docs/dashboards/scheduled-report.md

 ## Subscribe to a Scheduled Report

-To subscibe to an existing a Scheduled Report:
+To subscribe to an existing a Scheduled Report:

 1. Navigate to the dashboard, then click the kebab menu and select **Edit Reports**.
 1. Click the kebab menu and select **Subscribe** against the required report to automatically inject your user email into the list of recipients. <br/><img src={useBaseUrl('img/dashboards-new/scheduled_reports/subscribe_scheduled_report.png')} alt="update_scheduled_report" style={{border: '1px solid gray'}} width="600"/>